kaizhang16/book/src/ch08-02-strings.md

 Fortunately, you can access elements in a string in other ways.

 If you need to perform operations on individual Unicode scalar values, the best way to do so is to use the `chars` method.
-Calling `chars` on “नमस्ते” separates out and returns six values of type `char`, and you can iterate over the result to access each element:
+Calling `chars` on नमस्ते separates out and returns six values of type `char`, and you can iterate over the result to access each element: